- Professor: Allen Downey, email@example.com,

 the work is entirely yours, unless you state otherwise.
 Representing

-someone else's work as your own is a serious violation of the
+someone else's work as your own is a very serious violation of the

 The following are the topics we will be covering,